ChristianLowe/Grognaks-Mod-Manager/readme for windows.txt

     Make sure that your resource.dat and data.dat files are not read-only.

   If the game shows exclamation marks for everything...
-    Delete the files in GMM/Backup/
+    Delete the files in GMM\Backup\
     Steam users:
-      Delete the /resources directory and "verify game cache". https://support.steampowered.com/kb_article.php?ref=2037-QEUH-3335
+      Delete the FTL\resources\ directory and "verify game cache". https://support.steampowered.com/kb_article.php?ref=2037-QEUH-3335
     Standalone users:
       Reinstall FTL.